Urbis Foundation

 Welcome

 As a charitable foundation, we are dedicated to promoting the use of renewable energies and protecting our climate and environment.
-Through our work we wish to sensitise for a more sustainable use of our resources and to offer more people a perspective for a brighter future.
+For more than 20 years now, we have been sensitising for a more sustainable use of our resources and offering people a perspective for a brighter future.

 Our achievements